CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Agents/Upgrade-NetQ-Agents-on-RHEL-or-CentOS-Servers.md

 root@rhel7:~# netq config restart agent
 ```

-Refer to [Configure Your NetQ Agents](../../Install-NetQ/Install-NetQ-Agents-and-CLI-on-RHEL/#configure-your-netq-agents/) to complete the upgrade.
+Refer to [Configure the NetQ Agent on a RHEL or CentOS Server](../../../Install-NetQ/Install-NetQ-Agents/Install-NetQ-Agents-on-RHEL/#configure-the-netq-agent-on-a-rhel-or-centos-server) to complete the upgrade.